Things To Do in Bangkok

 touring Bangkok by boat

-Bangko has a network of canals or “klongs” that are used for transport.
+Bangkok has a network of canals or “klongs” that are used for transport.
 Find yourself a long-tail boat driver and take a tour for a few hours.
 It’s an excellent way to explore Bangkok.

-If you don’t want to pay for a private long tail boat tour, you can always hop aboard the public water taxi buses that endlessly run along the Chao Phraya River.
+If you don’t want to pay for a private long-tail boat tour, you can always hop aboard the public water taxi buses that endlessly run along the Chao Phraya River.
 Just find your nearest jetty and hop on.
 The fare is just cents and is determined by how many stops you’d like to travel.
 Another alternative for a cruise on the river would be the dinner and show cruises that operate around sunset.

 Lumpini Park Bangkok